≡ Menu

 But don’t fret…

-We here at IndulgeYourPet are big fans of Westies and know that having one with this condition can be heart breaking which is why we wanted to take a moment and discuss exactly what epidermal dysplasia is as well as shed some light on what it will be like to own a Westie that has been diagnosed with this condition.
+We here at IndulgeYourPet are big fans of Westies and know that having one with this condition can be heartbreaking, which is why we wanted to take a moment and discuss precisely what epidermal dysplasia is as well as shed some light on what it will be like to own a Westie that has been diagnosed with this condition.

 Unfortunately…